Mobile phone text messaging for promoting adherence to anti-tuberculosis treatment: a systematic review protocol

 Searching other sources

 In the case of unpublished or ongoing studies, we will search the WHO International Clinical trials Registry Platform, Clinicaltrials.gov, Pan African Clinical Trials Registry (PACTR), and contact individual researchers working in the field as well as the following organizations: WHO, The International Union Against Tuberculosis and Lung disease (The Union), Centers for Disease Control and Prevention and mHealth Alliance.
-We will also search the website of mHealth Alliance and mHealth in the Low Resource Settings resources database
+We will also search the website of mHealth Alliance and mHealth in the Low Resource Settings resources database for eligible studies.

 We will obtain reference lists of relevant studies identified and the full-text articles reviewed for inclusion in the review will be checked for additional information.